Theft is still on the rise. How to keep our dogs safe

 Our dogs really have been our best friends staying right by our sides throughout this pandemic.
 Assuring that those of us who live alone combat isolation, keeping us active by making sure we leave the house for our daily walk, lifting our spirits with one look into those soulful eyes.
-Us Brits love our dogs, we knew staying home would be better with a dog.
+We Brits love our dogs, we knew staying home would be better with a dog.
 Research shows that a staggering 3 million UK households bought a puppy during lockdown.

 Unfortunately, this rising demand for puppies has outstripped the supply creating an ideal opportunity for criminals as the price for a pedigree pup keeps going up.